gavinrozzi/grwebsite/content/post/monmouth-opra-case.md

 caption = ""
 +++

-## I recently spoke with [Jersey Shore Online](https://www.jerseyshoreonline.com/ocean-county/lawsuit-questions-when-county-can-share-public-records/) about my participation in a multi-plaintiff Open Public Records Act lawsuit against the Monmouth County, NJ government over their refusal to answer request through my site [OPRAmachine](https://opramachine.com).
+## I recently spoke with [Jersey Shore Online](https://www.jerseyshoreonline.com/ocean-county/lawsuit-questions-when-county-can-share-public-records/) about my participation in a multi-plaintiff Open Public Records Act lawsuit against the Monmouth County, NJ government over their refusal to answer requests through my site [OPRAmachine](https://opramachine.com).

 The lawsuit stems from the county's refusal to answer legally valid public records requests submitted through the site, which automatically publishes public records requests & responses in all 21 counties of New Jersey.